libreswitch/ops/docs/qos_cli.md

 All configuration users.

 #### Parameters
-The optional 'default' parameter will display the factory default values.
+The optional "default" parameter displays the factory default values.

 #### Examples
 ```